 Not surprisingly, vegas_wp

-increases with the amount a team was coming into the game favored by.
+team was coming into the game favored by.

 If you’re comfortable using dplyr